izzymg/sockparty/README.md

 [![Build status](https://api.travis-ci.org/izzymg/sockparty.svg?branch=master)](https://github.com/izzymg/releases)
 [![codecov](https://codecov.io/gh/izzymg/sockparty/branch/dev/graph/badge.svg)](https://codecov.io/gh/izzymg/sockparty)

 SockParty is a WebSocket room manager for Golang.
 Allows creation of rooms, which manage WebSocket connections and an API to communicate with them.
+This library does *not* use gorilla/websocket.

 It is currently in development, and may undergo breaking API changes.